tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

         worker(Neko.Achievement.Store.Registry, [])
       ]

-      # NOTE: strategy is passed to Supervisor.Spec.supervise/2 -
+      # strategy is passed to Supervisor.Spec.supervise/2 -
       # not to Supervisor.start_link/2 like for dynamic supervisor
       supervise(children, strategy: :one_for_one)
     end
   end